bunli

 Run tests for your CLI using Bun's native test runner.

---pattern, -p- Test file patterns (default:**/*.test.ts)--watch, -w- Watch for changes--coverage, -c- Generate coverage report--bail, -b- Stop on first failure--timeout- Test timeout in milliseconds--all- Run tests in all packages (workspace mode)
+--pattern, -p- Test file patterns (default:**/*.test.ts); can be specified multiple times--watch, -w- Watch for changes--coverage, -c- Generate coverage report--bail, -b- Stop on first failure--timeout- Test timeout in milliseconds--all- Run tests in all packages (workspace mode)

 Examples: